atsushi729/Computer-Science/README.md

 ## About this repository

-This repository is my study dialy as a computer science student.
+This repository is my study daily as a computer science student.
 I'll share my knowledge for people who aspire to become a software engineer.